Rebecca-Calhoun/Super_Bowl/README.md

 ### Super_Bowl.sas
 Forecasts AFC and NFC championship winners using logistic regression.
 Includes stepwise variable selection, AIC model comparison, and Firth bias correction to improve convergence with small or imbalanced samples.

+## Requirements

+- SAS 9.4+ or access to SAS Studio
+- Compatible file formats: `.csv`, `.xlsx`
+- No external libraries or macros required

 ## Tools & Features Used

 - **SAS 9.4+ / SAS Studio** – All code is written in Base SAS using standard procedures and data steps.